qlyoung/lagopus/docs/about.rst

 Unfortunately, k8s has something of a reputation for being very complex and unwieldy, and to some extent this is true.
 It does much more than Lagopus needs it to do.
-Fortunately the k8s setup required to run Lagopus is relatively minimal;
-a cluster, some sysctls on the nodes, and an nfs volume.
+Fortunately the k8s setup required to run Lagopus is relatively minimal; a cluster, some sysctls on the nodes, and an NFS volume.